Thick and Creamy Clam Chowder

-- 4 slices bacon cut into small pieces
+- 4 slices bacon (cut into small pieces)

-- 1 cup onion finely chopped
+- 1 cup onion (finely chopped)

-- 1/4 cup celery finely chopped
+- ¼ cup celery (finely chopped)

-- 1/4 cup flour
+- ¼ cup flour

 - 4 cups chicken broth

-- 1 1/2 cups clam juice
+- 1 ½ cups clam juice

 - 1 bay leaf

-- 1/4 teaspoon dried thyme
+- ¼ teaspoon dried thyme

-- 1/2 teaspoon ground pepper
+- ½ teaspoon ground pepper

-- 4 red potatoes cut into 1/2" cubes
+- 4 red potatoes (cut into ½" cubes)

-- 1 cup clams chopped
+- 1 cup clams (chopped)

 - 1 cup whole milk